Written by Dr J S S Dev

 Probiotics and Diarrhoea

-Diarrhoea is a common digestive issue characterised by loose or watery stools and an increased frequency of bowel movements.
+Diarrhoea is a common digestive issue characterised by loose or watery stools and increased frequency of bowel movements.
 How can probiotics help?
 Let us look into that.

 • Infectious Diarrhoea: Caused by bacterial, viral, or parasitic infections, probiotics help restore the balance of gut bacteria disrupted by these pathogens and reduce the duration and severity of symptoms.